ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 Ran into the borrow checker a few times.
 It's annoying passing an isize into a function taking &isize doesn't autopromote it.
 I can't see any reason not to do so.
 Hopefully future IntCode days don't require futher re-engineering of old days like today did with day 02.
 It's also done a number on my day 02 runtime which is annoying.
 I guess I'll trade that for a blazing fast day 05.
 For now.

 edit: There we go.
 No suprise mallocing all those vectors took so long.
 Also dropping the safe casts from usize to isize.
 It's pretty obvious when we pass a negative number and try access the array at MAX_INT.
 Still a bit of a slowdown but day 02 is back under 1ms so all is forgiven.

+## Day 6: Universal Orbit Map
+Kinda messy.
+No need for a hashset in the orbiting map as there's only ever one parent.
+Eh, fix it in a mo.